SunnyOswal/prep/k8s/detailed/security.md

 # Secure k8s
 + kube-apiserver should be controlled as it is the first line of defense.
-+ All Communication w ith kube-apiserver should be made with TLS.
++ All Communication with kube-apiserver should be made with TLS.
 + All cluster communication should be secured as well
     + Recommended: Use server/Client certificates for servers/clients.
         + Server Components: kube-apiserver,etcd server,kubekete server.